Life after weight-loss surgery

 How Will Eating and Drinking be Different?

 You will be on a liquid or puréed foods diet for 2 or 3 weeks after surgery.
 You will slowly add soft foods and then regular foods to your diet.
 You will likely be eating regular foods by 6 weeks.

 Once you are eating solid food, each bite must be chewed very slowly and completely, up to 20 or 30 times.
-Food must be smooth or puréed before swallowing.
+Food must be a smooth or puréed texture before swallowing.